Play Ball

 Base Running

-• The commit line is located on the third base line thirty feet from home plate.
+• There is a commit line is located on the third base line thirty feet from home plate.
 Runners touching or passing the commit line must continue toward home plate and cannot retreat back to third base.
-Fielders cannot tag a runner who has crossed the commit line, and instead to make a putout must touch home plate or the mat with ball in hand before the runner crosses the line with a foot down.

 • Runners may overrun any base, but if they make an obvious motion to advance they are subject to being tagged out.
 If they overrun a base and then want to advance, they must return to the bag first and touch it.
 Exception: after overrunning first base, runners may advance without retreating to the base.